imranmatin23/southwest-airlines-generative-ai-agent/README.md

 ## How it Works

+It is powered by Streamlit (UI), Amazon Bedrock - Claude 3 Sonnet (Cloud), pyppeteer (Web Scraping), Flask (Web API) and LangChain (LLM Framework).
 When you ask the Southwest Airlines Generative AI Agent a question like `Hello can you please find me flights from San Diego to Dallas on April 22nd, 2024 for 1 adult passenger?` it will perform the following steps:

 1. It will process the input text and identify the correct `Tool` to use (in this case the Search Southwest Flights Tool).
 2. It will use the `Tool` by formatting the input parameters to the tool and then invoking it.
 In this case the input format is a JSON encoded string and the `Tool` is an API request to a Flask Backend server.
 3. The Flask API is executed and the Southwest Airlines Flight page is scraped, parsed and the results are returned as a JSON-encoded string.
 4. The Agent then processes this returned JSON-encoded string and formulates a response.

-It is powered by Streamlit, Amazon Bedrock (Claude 3 Sonnet), pyppeteer, Flask and LangChain.

 ## How to Run the Program